-The advancement of precise prediction models is still very helpful across a wide range of fields.
-Deep learning models have demonstrated strong performance and great accuracy in stock price prediction.
-However, the vanishing gradient problem, which some activation functions have exacerbated, has a significant impact on these models.
-In order to combat poor convergence, disappearing gradients, and significant error metrics, this study suggests using the Optimized Gated Recurrent Unit (OGRU) model with a scaled mean Approximation Coefficient (AC) time lag.
+The development of accurate prediction models continues to be highly beneficial in myriad disciplines.
+Deep learning models have performed well in stock price prediction and give high accuracy.
+However, these models are largely affected by the vanishing gradient problem escalated by some activation functions.
+This study proposes the use of the Vanishing Gradient Resilient Optimized Gated Recurrent Unit (OGRU) model with a scaled mean Approximation Coefficient (AC) time lag which should counter slow convergence, vanishing gradient and large error metrics.
 This study employed the Rectified Linear Unit (ReLU), Hyperbolic Tangent (Tanh), Sigmoid and Exponential Linear Unit (ELU) activation functions.
-Real-life datasets were used including the daily Apple and 5-minute Netflix closing stock prices, decomposed using the Stationary Wavelet Transform (SWT).
-The decomposed series formed a multivariate model which was compared to a univariate model with similar hyperparameters and different default lags.
-The Apple daily dataset performed well with a Default 1 lag, using a univariate model and the ReLU, attaining 0.01312, 0.00854 and 3.67 minutes for RMSE, MAE and runtime.
-The Netflix data performed best with the MeanAC_42 lag, using a multivariate model and the ELU achieving 0.00620, 0.00487 and 3.01 minutes for the same metrics.
-The study concluded that the OGRU is made resilient to the vanishing gradient problem by avoiding the Sigmoid activation function and applying the proposed lag on high frequency data with the ELU activation function using decomposed data.
+Real-life datasets including the daily Apple and 5-minute Netflix closing stock prices were used, and they were decomposed using the Stationary Wavelet Transform (SWT).
+The decomposed series formed a decomposed data model which was compared to an undecomposed data model with similar hyperparameters and different default lags.
+The Apple daily dataset performed well with a Default\1 lag, using an undecomposed data model and the ReLU, attaining 0.01312, 0.00854 and 3.67 minutes for RMSE, MAE and runtime.
+The Netflix data performed best with the MeanAC\42 lag, using decomposed data model and the ELU achieving 0.00620, 0.00487 and 3.01 minutes for the same metrics.